fsharp/emacs-fsharp-mode/README.md

 If you installed by cloning the git repository and you are having problems, please sanity check by running `make test-all` in the `emacs` folder.

+### Using a different version of FsAutoComplete

+Installing with `make install ac_from_src=yes` will build FsAutoComplete from their lastest master commit instead of using their current binary distribution.
+Build from a specific commit by passing `ac_commit=$COMMIT_HASH`.

 ## Contributing

 This project is maintained by the